kubernetes/enhancements/keps/sig-cli/3517-kubectl-client-side-apply-migration/README.md

 These goals will help you determine what you need to measure (SLIs) in the next question.
 -->

+Since this is a bugfix, this KEP is considered a success if it passes all tests, and included in those tests is the prime motivating example of managed fields being orphaned when switching to SSA.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?